 More experienced sailors can charter a ship in Tahiti and spend their days sailing completely on their own.
 Those of us who aren't seasoned enough to do that on our own will have to book with someone else instead.
 As you would expect, there are plenty of options to choose from, with the Offshore Sailing School being chief amongst them.

 The Caribbean has long been a mecca for sailors looking to navigate between its numerous islands, each with its own culture, history, and attractions.
 But the British Virgin Islands just might offer the best sailing in the entire region, giving visitors a chance to combine luxury and adventure into one epic excursion.

-Some of the very best beaches in the entire Caribbean can be found in the BVI, many of which are in hidden coves strung out across the various islands.
-These secluded spaces are a great place to drop anchor, providing great opportunities for swimming, snorkeling, or just lounging in the sand.
+Some of the very best beaches in the entire Caribbean can be found in the BVI, many of which are in hidden coves strung out across the various locales.
+These secluded spaces make for stunning places to drop anchor, providing great opportunities for swimming, snorkeling, or just lounging in the sand.
 And when you're ready to go ashore, you'll find beautiful resorts, delectable restaurants, and some surprisingly great hiking trails to wander too.